invierno0204/1_site/content/about.md

 ---
-aliases:
-- about-us
-- about-hugo
-- contact
-author: Hugo Authors
+author: Zhang Han
-date: "2019-02-28"
+date: "2023-09-02"
-description: Hugo, the world's fastest framework for building websites
+description:
 title: About me
 ---

-My name is zhang han, a boy from HeNan province.
-For the past three years I have been studying at USTC, majoring in probability and statistics.
+My name is zhang han, a boy from Henan province.
+For the past three years, I have been studying at USTC, majoring in probability and statistics.